What's a Liability? What You Must Know in 2025

 Liabilities vs Assets

-While liability is not technically yours but in your possession, it becomes an asset once it’s paid off.
+A liability is technically not yours, even though it may be in your possession; it only becomes an asset once it’s paid off.

 In Conclusion